cx-language/cx/docs/anonymous-structs.md

 }
 ```

-Tuples are also handy as element types in containers,
+Anonymous structs are also handy as element types in containers,
 for example to store pairs of values in a list:

 ```cs